ZhenanYin/ZhenanYin.github.io/_pages/about.md

 ---

 Welcome to my homepage!
-I am currently a DICT (Data, Information, Communication, Technology) Project Solution Manager at **China Mobile Communications Group Yunnan Co.**, Ltd. working on **healthcare digitization** projects for various medical institutions.
+I am currently a DICT (Data, Information, Communication, Technology) Project Solution Manager at **China Mobile Communications Group Yunnan Co., Ltd.** working on **healthcare digitization** projects for various medical institutions.

 I received my B.S. in **Electrical Engineering** with a foucs on **Machine Learning and Controls** from the **University of California, San Diego** in 2019.